 Miscegenation is a term which is used to refer to the mixing of different racial groups through marriage, cohabitation, sexual relations, or procreation, particularly mixing that is perceived to negatively impact the purity of a particular race or culture.
 Anti-miscegenation is a prominent theme of racial supremacist movements, including white supremacy.

-Others at this time, including Abraham Lincoln, also had ideas to send the slaves back to Africa as freed people.
-This divide in the abolitionist community was serious with those who did not believe in colonization, like the Grimké sisters, (prominent abolitionists both written about on this site) advocating for immediate emancipation and equal rights.
-The Grimké sisters did not want to compensate the slave owners to “sweeten” the deal.
+Others at this time, including Abraham Lincoln, also had ideas to send the enslaved back to Africa as freed people.
+This divide in the abolitionist community was serious with those who did not believe in colonization, like the Grimké sisters.
+Both Sarah and Angelina Grimké, advocated for immediate emancipation and equal rights within the U.S. The Grimké sisters did not want to compensate the slave owners to “sweeten” the deal.
 That was appalling to them.
 The divide between colonization and emancipation in the abolition movement lasted a long time.